n7st/InfluxDB-LineProtocol-Typed/README.md

 * `Int` (mapped to [Integer](https://v2.docs.influxdata.com/v2.0/reference/syntax/line-protocol/#integer))
 * `Bool` (mapped to [Boolean](https://v2.docs.influxdata.com/v2.0/reference/syntax/line-protocol/#boolean))

+InfluxDB **v2.0+** supports unsigned integers.
 Unsigned integers are a little more complex and require an extra trait:

 ```perl
 has my_unsigned_integer => (is => 'ro', isa => 'Int', traits => [ qw(InfluxDB Fieldset Unsigned) ]);
 ```

+Please note that attempting to use unsigned integers for older versions of InfluxDB breaks data submission with an "invalid number" error.

 ### Submitting lines to InfluxDB's API